1972 World Series of Poker: Events

-Main event
+Main Event

-12 people were slated to appear at the main event, but due to reportedly attractive side cash games only 8 of them appeared at the tables on May 11th, the date the event was scheduled to run.
-Half of each player's $10K buy-in was covered by Benny Binion, who was looking to gain publicity from the event and thus draw bigger crowds into Binion's Horseshoe.
-The winner of previous 2 WSOP main events, Johnny Moss, took an early lead in the tournament, but soon ended up eliminated.
+12 people were slated to appear at the Main Event, but due to reportedly attractive side cash games only eight of them appeared at the tables on May 11, the date the event was scheduled to run.
+Half of each player's $10,000 buy-in was covered by Benny Binion, who was looking to gain publicity from the event and thus draw bigger crowds into Binion's Horseshoe.
+The winner of previous two WSOP main events, Johnny Moss, took an early lead in the tournament, but soon ended up eliminated.
 Moss hit a set of deuces with 2-2 on a 9-7-2 flop and after a 10 came on the turn, he got all-in versus Doyle Brunson's pocket aces.
-However, Brunson hit a 3rd A on the river to win the hand.
+However, Brunson hit a third ace on the river to win the hand.
 Moss had almost no chips left and got eliminated shortly afterwards.

-With 4 players left on the 2nd day of the tournament, Amarillo Slim, the would-be champion, was very short-stacked with less than 2,000 chips.
-Beating Brunson's pocket 10 with trip 5s on a 5-5-3 flop, Slim made his way back into the game and soon saw Jack Straus eliminated.
-With only 3 players (Walter "Puggy" Pearson, Brunson and Slim) remaining, Jack Binion led news reporters and a TV crew to the poker table.
+With four players left on the secondday of the tournament, Amarillo Slim, the would-be champion, was very short-stacked with less than 2,000 chips.
+Beating Brunson's pocket 10s with trip 5s on a 5-5-3 flop, Slim made his way back into the game and soon saw Jack Straus eliminated.
+With only three players (Walter "Puggy" Pearson, Brunson and Slim) remaining, casino president Jack Binion led news reporters and a television crew to the poker table.
 At that point, Brunson and Pearson announced they did not want to win the event.
 Brunson was not only afraid of not being let in on future lucrative cash games if he were to be pronounced the world champion of poker, but also of a tax audit.
 The players struck a deal whereupon Pearson and Brunson would let Slim win the tournament, but in return they would take the cash value of their current chip stacks from Slim's prize.

 Jack Binion was very cross with the outcome, as players openly changed their play to let Slim win.
 He held a meeting with the players in the Sombrero room of the Binion's Horseshoe, demanding that players resume fair play.
-Brunson laid out his reasons and Binion allowed him to withdraw from the tournament and cash his chips, while the reason for Brunson's departure was reported to be an stomachache.
-The sum that Brunson received in the end is disputed; some sources lay out figures as low as $20K, while according to Des Wilson, Brunson might have left the tournament with as much as half the prizepool.
+Brunson laid out his reasons and Binion allowed him to withdraw from the tournament and cash his chips, while the reason for Brunson's departure was reported to be a stomachache.
+The sum that Brunson received in the end is disputed; some sources lay out figures as low as $20,000, while according to Des Wilson, Brunson might have left the tournament with as much as half the prizepool.